Above: an irrigation channel in Haiti (IDB Photo/Paul Constance)

 By the Caribbean Journal staff

-Haiti has received a $15 million grant from the Inter-American Development Bank to help modernize the country’s agricultural policies and institutions.
+Haiti recently received a $15 million grant from the Inter-American Development Bank for that purpose.